zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-overview.md

  For more information about loading extension configuration files, see [portalfx-extensions-testing-in-production-overview.md#loading-customized-extensions](portalfx-extensions-testing-in-production-overview.md#loading-customized-extensions).

+<a name="overview-instructions"></a>
+### Instructions
 <a name="overview-understanding-which-extension-configuration-to-modify"></a>
 ### Understanding which extension configuration to modify

 The Azure Portal uses five different extension configuration files to manage the extension configuration.

-The description of mapping of the Portal environment to the extension configuration is located at [portalfx-extensions-branches.md](portalfx-extensions-branches.md).
+For more informaton about mapping the Portal environment to extension configurations, see [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).

-<a name="overview-extension-stamps"></a>
+<a name="overview-extension-hosting-in-regions"></a>
-### Extension Stamps
+### Extension Hosting in Regions

 Because the hosting service provides a mechanism for deploying extensions using safe deployment practices, the Portal will load the version of the extension that is based on the region from where the customer is accessing the Portal.
-For more details, see the Hosting Service documentation located at [portalfx-extensions-hosting-service.md](portalfx-extensions-hosting-service.md).
+For more details, see the Hosting Service documentation located at [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

 If the Legacy DIY deployment registration format is used, then the Portal will always serve the stamp that is registered in the ```uri```.
 In the preceding examples, the Portal will always serve main stamp of the extension.

-Additional stamps can be accessed by using the ```uriFormat``` parameter that is specified in the extension config file.
+Additional configurations can be accessed by using the ```uriFormat``` parameter that is specified in the extension config file.

-To use a secondary test stamp, specify the `feature.canmodifystamps` flag, and add a parameter that matches the name of the  extension as registered in the Portal, as in the following example.
+To use a secondary configuration, specify the `feature.canmodifystamps` flag, and add a parameter that matches the name of the extension as registered in the Portal, as in the following example.

 ```json
 name: "Microsoft_Azure_Demo",